aws-observability/aws-otel-community/sample-apps/SampleAppSpec.md

 ```

 Every sample app will assume a configuration file with these variable names.
-The testing framework MUST not test against these Metrics due to upstream unstable SDK & API in certain languages.
-These are mainly for being able to demonstrate some type of metrics being generated in languages that support it.
+The testing framework will validate the existence of these Metrics in the sample apps for certain languages with a stable upstream SDK & API.

 ### Metrics